2024 NCTTA Board Elections Voting

 The National Collegiate Table Tennis Association (NCTTA) is a non-profit organization established exclusively to promote the sport of table tennis at the college level.
 As the national governing body for college table tennis in the United States and Canada, NCTTA organizes elite intercollegiate competitions throughout North America. www.nctta.org

-NCTTA Press Committee
+Press Committee Chair

 About 2024 NCTTA College Table Tennis Championships